Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Plaça Reial & Barcelona Cathedral

-After La Boqueria, make your way over to the beautiful Plaça Reial, a lively square lined with palm trees, charming cafes, and historic lampposts designed by Gaudí.
+After La Boqueria, make your way over to Plaça Reial, a really beautiful square lined with palm trees, restaurants, and historic lampposts designed by Gaudí.

-It’s the perfect spot some people-watching and they normally have street performers and vendors selling local goods.
+It’s a great spot some people-watching and they normally have street performers and vendors selling local goods.

-From there, head to the nearby Barcelona Cathedral, one of the most famous churches in Barcelona, and a stunning example of Gothic architecture.
+From there, head to the nearby Barcelona Cathedral, which is the second most famous church in Barcelona, after La Sagrada Familia.

 Shop in Gothic Quarter & El Born